Will Social Security beneficiaries get a fourth stimulus check?

 On Friday 19 November, the House of Representatives passed the Build Back Better Act.
 While it does not include a stimulus check for those on Social Security it does include some benefits for seniors.
 These include the expansion of Medicare to include hearing services, and provisions that will grant the government power to negotiate a limited about of drug prices with pharmaceutical companies each year.

-The petition to raise support for the bill has reached over a million signatures, but there have been no national polls conducted to gauge the public’s opinion of the idea.
+The bill would have extended the Child tax Credit, but had no provisions for another stimulus check.
 So far, leaders on Capitol Hill have been silent on their support or opposition to a targeted stimulus check for seniors.

 After the increase was announced, Mary Johnson, a Social Security and Medicare policy analyst urged leaders to take action and warned that “The Part B increase from $148.50 to $170.10 per month is the highest since 2016 and will consume the entire annual cost of living adjustment (COLA) of Social Security recipients with the very lowest benefits, of about $365 per month."